cerndb/flume-ng-audit-db/README.md

 Several implementations have been made for adapting Flume, both in the source and sink side.

-* AuditSource: a custom source which is able to collect audit data from database instances.
-This source needs a reader and a deserializer, some are already implemented:
-    * Readers, create AuditEvents from audit data:
-        * ReliableJdbcAuditEventReader (default): reads audit events from tables.
-It uses JDBC driver for connecting to database, so many types of databases are compatible.
+* JDBCSource: a custom source which is able to collect data from database tables.
+It makes use of a ReliableJdbcEventReader which uses a JDBC driver for connecting to a database, so many types of databases are compatible.
 It provides a reliable way to read audit data from tables in order to avoid data loss and replicated events.
-    * Deserializer, convert AuditEvents into Flume Events:
-        * JSONAuditEventDeserializer (default): generates events which body is a JSON with all fields contained in AuditEvent.
-        * TextAuditEventDeserializer: generates events which body is a string with all fields contained in AuditEvent.
+This source produces JSONEvents (implements Flume Event interface), this events are deserialized as a JSON string.
 * For some sinks, you may need to implement a custom parser for Flume Events:
     * JSONtoAvroParser: for Kite sink, this parser converts Flume Events which body is JSON into Avro records.
     * JSONtoElasticSearchEventSerializer: for Elasticsearch sink, this parser converts Flume Events which body is JSON into Elasticsearch XContentBuilder.